The income thresholds that trigger some potentially large taxes are changing for 2024.

 When you sell one of these assets, you generally owe a capital gains tax on “the difference between the adjusted basis in the asset and the amount you realized from the sale,” according to the IRS.
 In most cases, this “adjusted basis” is the price you paid for the item.

 Generally, you must hold a capital asset for more than one year before selling to qualify for the long-term capital gains rate.
-This is just 15% for most people, although it is higher in some situations, particularly for those whose taxable incomes cross specific thresholds.
+That rate is just 15% for most people, although it is higher in some situations, particularly for those whose taxable incomes cross specific thresholds.

 If you sell a capital asset before one year, you are stuck with a short-term capital gain, and you usually pay much higher taxes, depending on your income.

-Income thresholds for long-term capital gains rates will be as follows:
+Income thresholds for long-term capital gains rates will be as follows, depending on your tax-filing status: